||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Lodus nodded in agreement.
 “I’m scared of everything.”

 Xuthus pulled a face.
 Torch in hand, he slowly climbed the ladder and poked his head through the torn opening.
 One of the wolves lay on its side, its once-piercing eyes now dark.
-He swung the torch beam to find the second robot and nearly fell off the ladder in fright when he saw it calmly sitting by the front door like a house-trained hound from hell.
-Its eyes still glowed red and curious grunting sounds were coming from within, but it did not appear to be in any rush to move.
-He heard a noise from the veranda, then stifled a shout as a shape carrying a lantern suddenly stepped through the shattered remains of the wall.
+He swung the torch beam to find the second robot and nearly fell off the ladder in fright.
+The other wolf was by the front door, sitting calmly like a house-trained hound from hell.
+Its eyes still glowed red, but it did not appear to be in any rush to move, though curious grunting sounds came from within.
+He heard a noise from the veranda, then stifled a shout as a shape carrying a lantern stepped through the shattered remains of the wall.
 The voice that followed was the most welcome sound he had heard in his life.

 “Would you like a hand, my dear?” asked the woman with the lamp.

-"Granny Skadi?"
+“Granny Skadi?” he asked.
 The newcomer was dressed in not much more than a nightgown but somehow Xuthus knew it was the warden.
-"Be careful of the wolves!"
+“Be careful of the wolves!”

 “What’s going on?” asked Maia, who was at the foot of the ladder.